ESA title

 With privately-led launch services, ESA’s involvement as organization shifts from design authority and procurement to customer providing funding and stability without defining service characteristics and performances.

-ESA has allotted a maximum of €169 million per Challenger, covering all activities under the European Launcher Challenge programme.
-For launch services procured through the European Launcher Challenge, the programme will provide for a contribution of up to 25% of the launch service price.
+ESA has earmarked over 900M€ for the European Launcher Challenge.
+The programme will provide for a contribution to the launch service ramp-up.
 The capacity upgrade demonstration will be co-funded by the European Launcher Challenge, requiring private co-funding of at least 40% of the cost.

 Who is taking up the challenge?